GuerrSim96/DM_NMR_tfe/README.md

 Perfect, you have just installed GROMACS on your drive!

 > [!WARNING]
-> Before to proceeding with the second notebook, ensure that the entire 1.95 GB of GROMACS files has been successfully loaded onto the drive.
+> Before proceeding with the second notebook, ensure that the entire 1.95 GB of GROMACS files has been successfully loaded onto the drive.

 ---
 ### Molecular_Dynamics_Simulation_with_Trifluoroethanol.ipynb